-A total of shares of our common stock will be initially authorized and reserved for issuance under the 2018 Plan.
-This reserve will automatically increase on January 1, 2019 and each subsequent anniversary through 2028, by an amount equal to the smaller of (a) 4% of the number of shares of common stock issued and outstanding on the immediately preceding December 31, or (b) an amount determined by the Board.
+A total of 1,600,000 shares of our common stock were initially authorized and reserved for issuance under the 2018 Plan.
+This reserve automatically increased on January 1, 2019 by 620,778 shares and will automatically increase on each subsequent anniversary through 2028, by an amount equal to the smaller of (a) 4% of the number of shares of common stock issued and outstanding on the immediately preceding December 31, or (b) an amount determined by the Board.
 This reserve will not be increased to include any shares issuable upon exercise of options granted under our 2016 Plan that expire or terminate without having been exercised in full.